cmuell89/Bolt/README.md

 	- training data pulled from postgres db
 - Caching of SpaCy model
 - Routes
-	- /classify => returns intent classification of a given expression
+	- /classification/classify => returns intent classification of a given expression
 - Database
+	- Intent table
+	- Expression table (join on intent_id)
+- Database functionality:
 	- Add intent
 	- delete intent
 	- Get all intents
 	- Get all intent expressions
 	- Get all intents and expressions
+	- Delete all expressions from an intent
+	- Delete intent

 #### Development TODO's

+##### Not Started:

+- [ ] Explore potential use of Flask Restful extension rather than using smaller basic extensions (reinventing wheel?)
 - [ ] Create route to update classification model with new expressions
 	- [ ] code
 	- [ ] test
-- [ ] Create tests for existing routes.
 - [ ] Create routes to add expressions to postgres
 	- [ ] code
 	- [ ] test

+##### In-Progress:
+- [ ] Convert all server responses to JSON format rather than HTML as standard in flask

+##### Completed:
+- [x] Create tests for existing routes.
 - [x] Create database method to remove all expressions from an intent
 	- [x] code
 	- [x] test